7 Bounce Rate Statistics For eCommerce Stores

 How Bounce Rate Is Calculated

-Bounce rate is the percentage of visitors who leave your website after viewing only a single page without any further interaction.
+In older analytics tools, bounce rate is the percentage of visitors who leave after viewing only a single page without further interaction.
+In GA4, it is calculated as the percentage of sessions that were not engaged.
 When someone lands on your product page and immediately clicks away, that counts as a bounce.

 The formula is simple: divide the number of single-page sessions by the total number of sessions on your site, then multiply by 100.
 For example, if 45 out of 100 visitors leave after viewing just one page, your bounce rate is 45%.

-According to research, the average bounce rate for eCommerce websites is approximately 45.68%.
-This varies by industry - fashion stores average 35.52% while electronics stores hover around 44.75%.
+Industry studies show the average bounce rate for eCommerce websites is approximately 45% to 46%.
+This varies by industry: fashion stores average around 35% while electronics stores hover around 44% to 45%.

 Why Bounce Rate Matters for Online Stores